nader2560/react-redux-firebase/docs/integrations/react-native.md

 ## JS/Web

-Setup and use `react-redux-firebase` as normal (described in the [use section of the README](https://github.com/prescottprue/react-redux-firebase#use)).
-Since Firebase is initialized outside of react-redux-firebase, the automatic handling of react-native done by Firebase works.
+Setup and use `react-redux-firebase-immutable` as normal (described in the [use section of the README](https://github.com/prescottprue/react-redux-firebase#use)).
+Since Firebase is initialized outside of react-redux-firebase-immutable, the automatic handling of react-native done by Firebase works.

 [react-native complete example app](https://github.com/prescottprue/react-redux-firebase/tree/master/examples/complete/react-native)